 14 weeks of teaching consisting of lectures and exercises.

 The learning activities throughout the semester are structured such that students gradually work their way towards developing individual final prototypes.
-Leading up to the final prototype, students will carry out design research (i.e. applying design research methods convered in class on target players for the purpose of inspiring design concepts), and develop early prototypes based on the research, which will get refined over the course into what will eventually develop into the final prototype.
+Leading up to the final prototype, students will carry out design research (i.e. applying design research methods covered in class for the purpose of inspiring design concepts), and develop early prototypes based on the research, which will get refined over the course into what will eventually develop into the final prototype.

 The final prototype that the students submit must be based on the design research and the earlier prototypes, and must represent the core mechanic and aesthetics of the envisioned game.
 This prototype will be assessed formally, and will count towards the students’ final grade, along with a written report.